woroniecki/modular-monolith-base-project/README.md

 # Modular monolith base project

-This is base project with basic configuration to start work on developing without any extra configuration.
+This is base project with basic configuration to start work on developing without any extra configuration with DDD approach and easily portable to microservices.

 #### Features
 - Angular frontend